-Pasture management is all about constantly checking how much pasture is growing, and it won’t grow if plants are being constantly denuded of their leaves.
+Pasture management is all about constantly checking how much pasture is growing, and it won’t grow if plants are being constantly denuded of their leaves or being pugged into the ground.
 Remember the old saying that ‘grass grows grass’ – in other words, the leaves are the factory to grow feed to send to the roots, again to produce more shoots.
 The biggest sin is to graze too low and not leave enough ‘residual’ pasture to generate the regrowth.
 Unless you leave a ‘residual’ of at least 1100kg DM/ha or 50mm long, regrowth will be very slow.
 Cattle can’t eat below this level.
 Only horses can (and will) graze down to the soil – which does serious pasture damage, as the plant’s growing point is totally removed.

-Learn to identify barley grass in the vegetative stage, which needs to be sprayed early before it ever gets near to seeding.
-It’s of little use spraying when the seed heads are shedding grains.
-It’s too early to see much growth in the semi-tropical grasses like paspalum and summer grass, as they need a 10cm soil temperature above around 12C.
-Everyone in the north of the North Island knows Kikuyu and how hard it is to manage as it smothers all other plants.
+It’s too early to see much growth in the semi-tropical grasses like paspalum and summer grass, as they need a 10cm soil temperature above around 12°C. Everyone in the north of the North Island knows Kikuyu and how hard it is to manage as it smothers all other plants.
 It’s spreading south now too, especially along highways.

-The other grass that seeds profusely and enjoying being blown along highways by passing traffic is Bristle grass, and which then spreads into the paddocks.
+Bristle grass seeds are being blown along highways by passing traffic and then spreads into the paddocks.
 Check your roadside verge and learn to identify it long before it seeds.
 Check the Internet for information.

-Clover is so important in a pasture, as apart from being highly nutritious, thanks to the bacteria that live in the tiny white nodules found on its deep roots, they provide free nitrogen from the air.
-The ideal pasture is always said to be 30% clover and 70% ryegrass, but this is very hard to maintain and seems to have failed in most dairy pastures these days, with the recommended use of large amounts of Nitrogen fertiliser to boost grass growth.
-This can have major problems for the environment.
+Clover is so important in a pasture, as apart from being highly nutritious, the bacteria that live in the tiny white nodules found on its deep roots provide free nitrogen from the air.
+The ideal pasture is 30% clover and 70% ryegrass, but this is very hard to maintain and seems to have failed in most dairy pastures these days, with the recommended use of large amounts of Nitrogen fertiliser to boost grass growth.
+This excess nitrogen can also have major problems for the environment.

 Clover plants need light and are easily shaded out by long overgrown pasture plants and weeds with large leaves like docks.
 Healthy clover wont’ grown on low fertility soils – so again, fix the soil fertility status by getting a soil test done fairly soon.

-The key concern this month is how fast pastures will recover from winter to provide enough feed for all the extra mouths now grazing and competing with their parents You cannot afford to waste one blade of grass when growth takes off, as it doesn’t come free of charge.
-Pasture management is certainly not an exact science, and often the more you hear and read about it, the more confusing it seems to be.
+The key concern this month is how fast pastures will recover from winter to provide enough feed for all the extra mouths now grazing and competing with their parents.
+You cannot afford to waste one blade of grass when growth takes off, as it doesn’t come free of charge.

 It’s a good exercise to make a 1 square meter frame, and throw it at random over the paddock.
 Then get down and estimate how much is actually grass (especially ryegrass) and clover, how much of the area is weeds, and how much is bare soil and dung patches.
 You only get good feed from the grasses and clovers.
 Keep doing this through the season to see how things change – for better or worse.

-If a spring flush doesn’t arrive, then a major reason is that you are wintering too many stock, and hopefully you will still have enough good silage left over from winter to fill the gap.
+If a spring flush doesn’t arrive, then it’s likely that you are wintering too many stock, and hopefully you will still have enough good silage left over from winter to fill the gap.
 Hay may save an emergency if it’s decent quality, and not more than one year old.
 Stock will not be keen to eat hay older than that.
 Always use the oldest hay first if stock will eat it, otherwise leave it till the weather is really cold and stock are very hungry and there is no pasture to eat.

 The other reason for slow spring growth is low soil fertility, so you need to get a soil test done, and put some fertiliser on in autumn – and especially some lime.
-The pH of the soil needs to be around 6.5 for pasture.
+The pH of the soil which measures acidity needs to be around 6.5 for pasture.

 If soil nutrients are dangerously low and off the chart, put some fertiliser on as soon as you can, but don’t do the entire farm in one go as you need rain to wash it in before grazing.
 If stock ingest too much superphosphate for example, it can be toxic.